Shell cordovan: Production

 After being tanned, leather from the "front" is typically used in the fabrication of gloves, or blackened, to be used in the tops of shoes.
 The "butt", after tanning, is passed through a splitting-machine which removes the grain, or hair side, revealing what is termed the "shell".
-The close fibers of the shell result in a smooth and pliable leather used mostly in the manufacture of shoes.
+The close fibers of the shell result in a smooth and pliable material used mostly in the manufacture of shoes.
 Other uses include watch straps and the manufacture of finger protection tabs for archery—where it is prized for its toughness, longevity, and protective qualities.